Back to Home

 Strategy Generation

 Describe a strategy in plain English.
-Orbit configures tickers, indicators, entry logic, and risk parameters automatically.
+Orbit configures tickers, indicators, entry logic, and risk parameters, then populates the Strategy Builder automatically.

-Ask Orbit to explain your backtest results.
-It reads the actual metrics and gives data-backed explanations.
+After a backtest completes, ask Orbit to explain the results.
+It reads the actual metrics and gives specific, data-backed explanations — not generic advice.

 Strategy Refinement

 Tell Orbit what you want to change.
-It modifies only the relevant fields and explains its reasoning.
+It modifies only the relevant fields, explains its reasoning, and lets you iterate without starting over.

 Quant Education

-Ask anything about indicators, risk metrics, or market concepts.
-Orbit explains like a senior quant analyst.
+Ask anything about indicators, risk metrics, portfolio theory, or market mechanics.
+Orbit explains concepts clearly, with examples relevant to your strategy.

-Orbit remembers context within a session.
-Iterate naturally without restating the full strategy each time.
+Orbit remembers context within a conversation session.
+You can iterate naturally — "now add a trailing stop" — without restating the full strategy each time.

 Example Prompts